tdwg/website/conferences/2024/call-for-abstracts/index.md

 ### Invitation to submit abstract

 At this time, we invite you to submit abstracts for 15-minute oral presentations, poster presentations, and lightning talks.
 Content may be presented in-person or pre-recorded.
 We are working on providing the technology to support remote participation for presenters.
 Accepted abstracts will be published via [Oxford Abstracts](https://virtual.oxfordabstracts.com/#/event/6771/homepage) (OA).
 Final approval for publication requires payment of any conference registration fees by the presenter.
 Authors additionally will have the option to publish an extended version of their abstract in _Biodiversity Information Science and Standards ([BISS](https://biss.pensoft.net/collections/))_, where slides and video recordings can be associated (details to be announced in May).
-Please visit the [conference website](https://www.tdwg.org/conferences/2024/) for more information and to see details in the [Submission Guidelines for Abstracts](https://tdwg.org/conferences/2024/oa-abstract-submission-guidelines).
+Please visit the [conference website](https://www.tdwg.org/conferences/2024/) for more information and to see details in the [Submission Guidelines for OA Abstracts](https://tdwg.org/conferences/2024/oa-abstract-submission-guidelines).

 ## What you need to know